zaboing/JSPlugins/README.md

 ```js
 $.on
 ```
 inside the *onEnable* function.
 A sample is provided below.
+*Note: The event type is the name of the event class as specified in the bukkit specification.*
 ```js
 function onEnable() {
     $.on("BlockPlaceEvent", function(event) {